+In order to identify C/I required to be used for calculations, two scenarios are analyzed:

+I. The assessment of interference caused by incumbent networks into the network submitted for the examination under No. 11.32A:

+In this case, to calculate the required C/I of the examined network, the C/N objective of the network (see item C.8.e.1 of Annex 2 of Appendix 4) submitted by the notifying administration for examination under No. 11.32A is used.

+II.
+The assessment of interference caused by the network submitted for examination under No. 11.32A into incumbent networks:

+In this case, to calculate the required C/I of each of the incumbent networks, the lower value between the submitted C/N objective (see item C.8.e.1 of Annex 2 of Appendix 4) and the calculated C/N (using power values submitted by the notifying administration in items C.8.a.1/C.8.b.1 of Appendix 4) of the incumbent network is used.

+If no C/N objectives are submitted by notifying administrations (since this was not required in the past), the calculated C/N values are used.

-In respect of C/N ratio calculations , Table 2 of Recommendation ITU-R S.741-2 (see below) defines “C/N ” as a “ratio (dB) of carrier to total noise power which includes all internal system noise and interference from other systems”.
+In respect of C/N ratio calculations used to define single entry protection criteria (C/I required), Table 2 of Recommendation ITU-R S.741-2 (see below) defines “C/N ” as a “ratio (dB) of carrier to total noise power which includes all internal system noise and interference from other systems”.
 Therefore, and to comply with this definition, an additional margin of 0.46 dB for cases involving wanted analogue TV emissions and 1.87 dB for other wanted emissions will be added to the margins calculated on the basis of the internal system noise values provided by the concerned administrations.
 Attachment 2 contains the calculation methodology used for deriving the above-mentioned additional margin.

 Reasons: To clarify: